 1. Don’t cry over spilt milk

-There is really no point at all crying over spilt milk or having a pity party for yourself when things don’t go as planned.
+There is really no point at all crying over spilled milk or having a pity party for yourself when things don’t go as planned.
 While we are not saying you should bottle up all the emotions that come along the way, it’s best not to dwell on the negative instances, because these things all add up over time.
 You can trust us on that!
-By all means be honest with how you feel, but don’t allow your emotions to consume you.
+By all means, be honest with how you feel, but don’t allow your emotions to consume you.
 Every person has their own way of managing their feelings.
 For example, you could write a journal, blog, paint, listen to music or call a friend.
 Then, move on.

 2. Don’t look back